racket/rhombus/shrubbery/0000-shrubbery.md

 Forms like `define`, `cond`, and `match` are not specified by shrubbery notation, since specifying those forms is up to a language that is built on top of shrubbery notation.
-Still, shrubbery notation is meant to accomodate a particular kind of syntax for nested blocks (via indentation or `:`) and conditional branches (via `|`).
+Still, shrubbery notation is meant to accommodate a particular kind of syntax for nested blocks (via indentation or `:`) and conditional branches (via `|`).

 Identifiers are C-style with alphanumerics and underscores.
 Operators